nickbalan/portfolio-website/README.md

   - All colors used need to pass the [AA Accessibility Guidelines](https://contrastchecker.com/)
 - The website must work on the latest Chrome, Firefox, Safari, Edge, and Opera browser versions as well as on IE11
 - The website must work on all screen sizes (including mobile and tablet) between 1920px and 320px in width
 - The website must work with keyboard, mouse, and touch inputs.

+## Technical Improvements & Solutions
+- The portofolio page must use W3Schools CSS
+- The homepage/landing/blog must use Tailwind CSS

 ## Key Features
-- A homepage/landing page with a short introduction and link(s) to work examples
+- A homepage/landing/blog page with a short introduction and link(s) to work examples
-- An about page/section with crucial information about me as an individual, my relevant skills, and the tools or programming language(s) I used
+- An about me page/section with crucial information about me as an individual, my relevant skills, and the tools or programming language(s) I used
-- A section with my work examples that is part of my homepage (e.g., in a grid) or on a separate work page
+- A portfolio page with my project examples (e.g., in a grid)
-- A contact section — either as a section on each page (e.g., in the footer) or a separate contact page.
+- A contact section — as a section on each page (e.g., in the footer) and a contact page.

 ## Link to live hosted Simple Portfolio Website
 Check out the [Simple Portfolio Website](https://nickbalan.github.io/portfolio-website/) page.